paeddym/Velocity/README.md

 - Items system
 - Dynamic events on racetrack
 - System to handle best times

+### Setup on Windows
+- Install Visual Studio 2022 and .NET 8 Framework
+- Install the necessary NuGet packages (if not done automatically)
+- Press Play Button in IDE
+- If build not possible because asset/texture is missing: Right click on texture -> Properties | Build Action: Content | Copy to Outout Directory: Copy if newer

 ### Setup on Arch
 - install the dotnet 8 framework from the arch arcive with 'pacman -U'